BayashiPascal/TryCatchC/README.md

 # TryCatchC

 TryCatchC is a C module implementing the try/catch mechanism available in other programming languages but missing in C. It is based on the setjmp/longjmp functions.
-It supports recursive incursion of try/catch blocks, forward of uncaught exception to the upper level try/catch block if any, exception raised by signals like SIGSEV (non ANSI C feature), shared handling of several exceptions, user-defined default handler for uncaught exception, and user-defined exceptions.
+It supports recursive incursion of try/catch blocks, forward of uncaught exception to the upper level try/catch block if any, exception raised by signals like SIGSEV (non ANSI C feature), shared handling of several exceptions, user-defined default handler for uncaught exception, trace of raised exceptions toward a stream, and user-defined exceptions.

 ## Usage